Kegbot/kegboard-particle/README.md

 If there is no TCP client connected, the device will instead report status, up to once a second, to the Particle Cloud.

 Log in to the [Particle logs console](https://console.particle.io/logs) to see events.

+## License

+Offered free and open source under the MIT license.
+See `LICENSE.txt`.